Nanoseb/PyMMS/README.md

 # PyMMS
-This python module generates Manufactured Solutions for RANS equations.
+This python module generates Manufactured Solutions for RANS equations using Sympy.

 The following turbulence models have been implemented: